MrMcCarthy23/My_School_Work/README.md

 # My_School_Work
-This repo has examples of code I have written for school.
+This repo has examples of C++ excersises I have written for OOP and Data Structures Classes.